 The technologies that underpin the web are going through a period of change.

-As a general rule, if you optimise for one size of display, you will consequently be delivering a sub-optimum experience to anyone using anything else.
+As a general rule, if you optimize for one size of display, you will consequently be delivering a sub-optimum experience to anyone using anything else.

 Although responsive design works best with modern web browsers, it doesn’t particularly hurt a website’s compatibility with older browsers.